NoahLE/Developer-Notes/content/raspberry-pi/raspian-lite.md

 So we don't get kicked off, enable `ssh` connections by running `sudo ufw allow ssh`.

-Start up the firewall with `sudo ufw`.
+Start up the firewall with `sudo ufw enable`.

 You can check its status at any time using the command `sudo ufw status` or `sudo ufw status verbose`.